weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-2-deploy-continuous-delivery.md

 See the full [`kubeadm` reference](http://kubernetes.io/docs/admin/kubeadm) for information on all `kubeadm` command-line flags and for advice on automating `kubeadm` itself.

-<h3 id="set-up-a-kubernetes-cluster-objectives">Objectives</h3>
+<h3 id="set-up-a-kubernetes-cluster-with-kubeadm-objectives">Objectives</h3>

 * Install a secure Kubernetes cluster on your machines
-* Install a pod network on the cluster so that application components (pods) can talk to each other
+* Install Weave Net as a pod network on the cluster so that application components (pods) can talk to each other
 * Install a sample microservices application (a socks shop) on the cluster
 * View the result in Weave Cloud as you go along

-<h3 id="set-up-a-kubernetes-cluster-installing-kubelet-and-kubeadm-on-your-hosts">Installing kubelet and kubeadm on Your Hosts</h3>
+<h3 id="set-up-a-kubernetes-cluster-with-kubeadm-installing-kubelet-and-kubeadm-on-your-hosts">Installing kubelet and kubeadm on Your Hosts</h3>

-You will install the following packages on all the machines:
+You will install the required packages on all the machines.

-* `docker`: the container runtime, which Kubernetes depends on. v1.11.2 is recommended, but v1.10.3 and v1.12.1 are known to work as well.
-* `kubelet`: the most core component of Kubernetes.
-  It runs on all of the machines in your cluster and does things like starting pods and containers.
-* `kubectl`: the command to control the cluster once it's running.
-  You will only need this on the master, but it can be useful to have on the other nodes as well.
-* `kubeadm`: the command to bootstrap the cluster.

-For each host:
+For each machine:

 * SSH into the machine and become `root` if you are not already (for example, run `sudo su -`):